CosmicCanCodes/mercury-solutions/README.md

 ## Code and CSS Validation

-Apart from a whopping number of 40 hints in the landing page there wheren't any errors.
 In the „Connect“ and „Form“ sections, there was an issue displayed with the „charset“ meta attribute.

 Due to repeated Connectivity & Software Issues from CodeAnywhere and Bad Time Managment, I wasn't able to commit the last minute changes on time.